test - perform tests on files and text¶

 Description¶

-) is preferred.
-For compatibility with other shells, the second form is available: a matching pair of square brackets ([ [EXPRESSION] ]
+The first form (test) is preferred.
+For compatibility with other shells, the second form is available: a matching pair of square brackets ([ [EXPRESSION] ]).

 Warning